fourjr/brawlapi-issuetracker/terms-of-use.md

 6. No circumventing or bypassing ratelimits.
 7. You must not leave the API Discord Server.
 8. You are not allowed to purposely spam the API.
+9. The authorisation token your program uses has to be from your main account *only*.

 Any action done under your token is your fault.
 If your token gets leaked and someone else abuses it, the responsibility still lies on you.